spatie/nova-backup-tool/README.md

 ## Installation

 First you must install [spatie/laravel-backup](https://docs.spatie.be/laravel-backup) into your Laravel app.
 The installation instructions are [here](https://docs.spatie.be/laravel-backup/v5/installation-and-setup).
-When successfull running `php artisan backup:create` on the terminal should create a backup and `php artisan backup:list` should return a list will an overview of all backup disks.
+When successfull running `php artisan backup:create` on the terminal should create a backup and `php artisan backup:list` should return a list with an overview of all backup disks.

 You can install the nova tool in to a Laravel app that uses [Nova](https://nova.laravel.com) via composer: